zshi719/2025-Data-24100/README.md

 ### Final Exam (Ind.)

 There will be a final exam given according to the exam calendar.
 This will be cumulative from the material in the quarter and will be similar in style and difficulty to the quizzes.
-Per the [final exam calendar](https://registrar.uchicago.edu/calendars/final-exams/), but it looks like the Final Exam will is scheduled for Thursday December 12th from 10:00-12:00.
+Per the [final exam calendar](https://registrar.uchicago.edu/calendars/final-exams/), it looks like it is scheduled for Thursday December 12th from 10:00-12:00.
 Please make sure that you verify this for yourself.

 This grade is assigned individually.
 There is more information about the final [here](./lesson_plan/finals_week.md).